htcondor/htcondor/src/condor_tests/ornithology-docs/source/api/custom_plugins.rst

       intended exit code specified in the extra details (immediately following the command).
-The plugin will always exit when this command is specified but may not exit with the specified number provided the following reasons:
+The plugin will always exit when this command is specified but may not exit with the specified number
+      if:

-      1. Any previously parse URL had an invalid encoding.
+      1. Any previously parsed URL had an invalid encoding (This is a multi-file plugin, of course).
-      2. The provided value was negative (exit with the absolute value).
+      2. The provided value was negative, in which case it exits with the absolute value.
       3. The provided value was out of the range of ``0`` - ``123``.
-         Will choose the closest viable exit code (likely ``123``).
+         Will choose the closest exit code in that range (likely ``123``).

 *SLEEP*
     - **Format**: ``schema://sleep/<value>``
     - **Example**: ``debug://sleep/20``
     - **Description**: Informs the plugin to sleep for the specified time immediately following the command.
+Once the sleep has finished, the plugin will write a successful result ClassAd to ``stdout``.
+If only a sleep URL is provided then the plugin will exit successfully.

 *SIGNAL*
     - **Format**: ``schema://signal/<value>``